BENTONVILLE – In Arkansas, a contemporary art museum is a stunning series of wood-and-glass pavilions nestled around two ponds.

 The museum was founded by Alice Walton, daughter of Walmart founder Sam Walton, and opened last year.
 Entry is free.

-Photos by Tim Husley, courtesy Safdie Architects.
+Photos courtesy of Tim Husley, courtesy Safdie Architects

 Crystal Bridges Museum of American Art